-The County Solicitor will check to make sure the surveillance is, necessary and has a proportionate response to the purpose of the operation or investigation.
-The County Solicitor also maintains a central register of all authorisations.
+The Director of Law and Governance will check to make sure the surveillance is necessary and is a proportionate response to the purpose of the operation or investigation.
+The Director of Law and Governance also maintains a central register of all authorisations.

 Once approved internally an application must be made for Judicial Approval before the activity concerned can commence.
-Legal Services (or the Trading Standards Service Manager for Trading Standards authorisations) will provide advice on this part of the process.
+Legal Services (or the Head of Community Protection Services for Trading Standards authorisations) will provide advice on this part of the process.
+CHIS applications require greater preparation due to the potential additional intrusion of this type of covert surveillance and that justification and explanation for the activity, and issues of collateral intrusion, may be required.